 Record 67-49 Playoff 9-4 Stat Total Comp 2,666 Att.
 4,070 % 65.5 Yard 32,344 TD 208 INT 128 Rat.
 93.7 GWD 14 Rush 286 TD 3

 Warner is quite possibly the greatest success story in NFL history.
 From undrafted prospect out of college to grocery store clerk earning $5.50 an hour to Arena League star to Super Bowl champion and MVP.
 He would ultimately go on to a storybook career with the Rams, Giants and Cardinals that spanned 12 years.
 Warner took home NFL MVP honors in 1999, 2001 and '08.
 He also was named to four Pro Bowls.
 He eventually made his way back to the Super Bowl after a successful 2008 campaign with the Cardinals.
 Unfortunately, he was unable to take home a second Lombardi Trophy as Arizona was narrowly defeated by Pittsburgh.
 Warner is widely considered one of the most accurate and efficient passers in NFL history.
-He has yet to be named to the Pro Football Hall of Fame, but it is likely only a matter of time.
+He was elected for induction into the Pro Football Hall of Fame's Class of 2017.

 18. Sammy Baugh, 1937-52

 Record N/A Playoff N/A Stat Total Comp 1,693 Att.
 2,995 % 56.5 Yard 21,886 TD 187 INT 203 Rat.
 72.2 GWD N/A Rush 325 TD 9